starcitizen-lug/knowledge-base/wiki/Troubleshooting/nvidia.md

 ## Nvidia Smooth Motion
+{: .warning }
+>
+> - Do not use [DLSS](#dlss-deep-learning-super-sampling) and Smooth Motion at the same time.
+It may result in poor framerates, freezes, and severe artifacts.
+> - MangoHud and other FPS monitoring overlays may interfere with Smooth Motion and cause game crashes.
+You may need to disable them.
+> - If using [Wine Wayland](/Tips-and-Tricks#wine-wayland), Smooth Motion has been known to cause framerate issues or random freezes.
+> - Vsync may need to be disabled in the game's graphics settings.

 - To enable Smooth Motion on supported cards, use the LUG Helper to [edit your launch script](/Tips-and-Tricks#how-to-edit-the-launch-script), then add the following environment variable:
   ```
   export NVPRESENT_ENABLE_SMOOTH_MOTION=1